peterjschroeder/FFTrice/README.md

 # FFTrice

-FFTrice is a utility to generate a XML for Final Fantasy the Trading Card Game.
+FFTrice is a utility to generate a Cockatrice XML for Final Fantasy TCG.

 As of Opus 8, this repository contains a pre-built xml for Opus1-8.